-Virginia was born on March 4th, 1926 in Portsmouth, VA.
+Virginia was born on March 4, 1926 in Portsmouth, Virginia.
 She was a sophomore in high school when Pearl Harbor was attacked.
 She had a younger sister who was around five at the start of World War II.
-She graduated when she was seventeen and started attending USO dances where she met her future husband whom she would marry and start a family with post-war.
+She graduated high school when she was seventeen and started attending USO dances, where she met her future husband whom she would marry and start a family with post-war.
 Additionally, Virginia worked at a bank and was able to witness the economic boom that came with the war.

 In this interview, Virginia retells her life during the war as a teenager.
 She describes the fun she had in post-war celebrations and the USO dances.
-She gives insight on FDR and even Winston Churchill sharing her views on both figures.
-Virginia recalls the work experience for women and various stories pertaining to her family including an aunt and cousins in Australia.
+She gives insight on FDR and even Winston Churchill by sharing her views on both figures.
+Virginia recalls women’s work experiences and various stories pertaining to her family, including an aunt and cousins in Australia.
 She also shares her experience of writing and maintaining a relationship with two young men in the service.

 Taking Shelter at the Funeral Home During an Air Raid Drill